Sanjay-Kumawat101/student_career_path_predictor/README.md

 ML-powered project that predicts a student's suggested job role based on a dataset of learner attributes.
 The project includes data preprocessing, model training (multiple ML models + a TensorFlow model), and a Streamlit web app for interactive predictions.

+**Live demo**

+The Streamlit app is deployed and available at: https://studentcareerpathpredictor.streamlit.app/

 **Project layout**

 - `app/` — Streamlit app (`streamlit_app.py`).